-- 2.4.9 One of the key outputs of the A9 Dualling Programme Strategic Environmental Assessment was the development of a range of Strategic Environmental Design Principles.
-The Principles were developed in collaboration with the Environmental Steering Group (ESG), and are listed in full in Appendix 2.1 (Volume 2) of this ES. - 2.4.10 The Principles are intended to represent the aims of the A9 Dualling Programme, with respect to consistency in the delivery of an environmentally-led design process, and to highlight the issues that are of particular relevance to the A9 dualling programme.
+- 2.4.9 One of the key outputs of the A9 Dualling Programme SEA was the development of a range of Strategic Environmental Design Principles.
+The Principles were developed in collaboration with the ESG, and are listed in full in in Appendix 2-1 contained in Volume 2 of this ES. - 2.4.10 The Principles are intended to represent the aims of the A9 Dualling Programme, with respect to consistency in the delivery of an environmentally-led design process, and to highlight the issues that are of particular relevance to the A9 dualling programme.